10 other people are looking at this tour

 We'll round off the afternoon with a visit to nearby Cobh, the natural deep sea port of Cork.

 These days Cobh is host to some of the world's largest and most comfortable cruise ships including those from Cunard, Norwegian, Royal Caribbean and Celebrity.
 For much of the 19th and early 20th centuries however, Cobh was witness to many tearful goodbyes as the main port of emigration for generations of Irish people who waved goodbye to the Old Sod forever and hoped for better lives in the New World.
-The most famous of these departures was RMS Titanic which last saw dry land here before sinking on her maiden voyage in 1912.

 If your Irish ancestors arrived in the United States or Canada before the 1950s it's likely that they stood on the Quayside here some decades or centuries before you.
 Maybe you've come full circle.

-Not far from the water's edge you'll find a museum (optional) dedicated to Titanic and the spectacular Roman Catholic St. Colman's Cathedral, where many emigrants must have prayed before embarking on the voyage of a lifetime.
+The spectacular Roman Catholic St. Colman's Cathedral towers over the skyline, where many emigrants must have prayed before embarking on the voyage of a lifetime.

-Enjoy approximately 90 minutes in Cobh.
+Enjoy approximately 90 minutes at leisure in Cobh.

 We'll have you back in downtown Cork by approx. 18:30 in ample time for onward connections and evening dinner arrangements.